Oyetomi/TSP/README.md

-# 🎾 Tennis Money Printer Go Brrrr 💰
+# TSP - Tennis Set Prediction

-## Status: **80% ACCURACY BABY!** 🚀
+## 80% Accuracy Achieved

-Yeah, you read that right.
-EIGHTY PERCENT.
-This thing actually works.
+A tennis prediction system that actually works.
+Started as a weekend project, evolved into something that consistently predicts at 80%.

 ### What is this?